-A Grassroots Effort To Feed The Poor Is Growing, Burrito By Burrito
+A Grass-Roots Effort To Feed The Poor Is Growing, Burrito By Burrito

 Jimmy Ryan's recipe for burritos is really pretty simple.
 It calls for 50 pounds of rice, 50 pounds of beans, a couple of cases of canned tomatoes and several hundred tortillas.